eugenwintersberger/pni-libraries.libpniio/_sources/users_guide/nexus_search.rst.txt

 The latter one is a wrapper class which can store all three types of HDF5 objects a NeXus path can reference: groups, datasets and attributes.
-Luckily there is an implicit conversion operator which allows the conversion of :cpp:class:`PathObjectList` to any other list type provided by *libpniio* relevant to NeXus files
+Luckily there is an implicit conversion operator which allows the conversion of :cpp:class:`PathObjectList` to any other list type provided by *libpninexus* relevant to NeXus files

 .. code-block:: cpp